mediamonks/muban/docs/data-files.md

 that as the default. `js` can be useful for more dynamic data, when creating loops or needing something from `process.env`.

-To reader a page, the `src/app/component/layout/app/app.hbs` is provided with the data for the page, and will decide how it will be rendered.
+To render a page, the `src/app/component/layout/app/app.hbs` is provided with the data for the page, and will decide how it will be rendered.
 By default, a page will render a set of blocks, that are different for each page.
 Blocks can be reused across different pages.
 Each block can be made up from multiple